Skip to content

 Type: Complete burn kit · Contents: four 4x4 dressings, eight gel packets, four burn pads · Pouch format

 The best complete burn care kit is the RHINO RESCUE Burn Kit — a full burn station in a pouch: four 4 x 4 dressings, eight gel packets, and four burn pads.
 That mix matters because burns are not one-size injuries: packets handle small contact burns, dressings cover larger areas, and pads add absorbent protection.
 One pouch on the kitchen wall or welding bay pegboard replaces the "single ointment packet" approach most cabinets take.
-At around $26 it costs less than three singles' worth of coverage bought piecemeal.
+At around the listed price it costs less than three singles' worth of coverage bought piecemeal.
 RHINO RESCUE also builds the trauma side of our catalog — its RHINO RESCUE IFAK Trauma Kit with C-A-T Tourniquet leads our trauma kit rankings — so a RHINO burn pouch plus IFAK covers a shop's two worst-day scenarios.

 → Read our full RHINO RESCUE Burn Kit review · Browse the Burn Care collection